 Colorado State University

-Jemma is a second year PhD student at Colorado State University in Dr. Ed Hall’s lab.
-This summer she will be traveling to Sweden to work with Dr. David Seekell at Umeå University.
-One aspect of limnology she is particularly interested in is the relationship between climate change and stratification and how that relationship plays out in communities dependent on local lakes.
-To examine the concept of stratification as a key component of lakes as natural resources, she and Dr. Seekell have proposed a synthesis of between-region and between-lake factors of two study locations, one tropical and one arctic.
+Climate change is reshaping patterns of stratification in lakes covering a wide range of latitudes and morphologies.
+In particular, changes in physical-chemical structure of the water column, such as warming epilimnions and decreasing oxygen content at depths can inflict irreparable damage to local fisheries and by extension, the communities who depend on them.
+To examine the complex relationship between stratification as a key component of lakes as natural resources and communities dependent on healthy fisheries, we will synthesize between-region and between-lake factors of two study locations, one tropical and one arctic.
 Though exceptionally different systems, Lake Yojoa, Honduras and the Abisko region of Sweden are both impacted by climate change in terms of warming surface waters and changes in stratification.
-By critically analyzing these two dissimilar systems they aim to develop a framework for asking questions aimed at the broader social and economic impacts.
+Using a combination of modeled and observed patterns in stratification, fish harvest data and additional field work in the Abisko region, this collaboration will explore not only the relationship between stratification and fisheries yields but also develop a framework for asking questions aimed at the broader social and economic impacts.
 It is the goal of this research to not only quantitatively examine the relationship between physical-chemical structure of the water column and diminishing fisheries but also to explore the direct and indirect effects of stratification regimes on local communities.
-Some of the impacts they will explore through this research include job provisioning in rural communities, the equity of reparations to the Sami people under changing fisheries conditions and the reassessment of protected habitat.
-Jemma is excited for the upcoming challenges and opportunities of international collaboration in an unfamiliar ecosystem.
-She hopes to, through learning about issues related to climate change in the Artic, come away from this experience with the ability to more critically view her work in the tropics.
+Some of the impacts we explore through this research include job provisioning in rural communities, the equity of reparations to the Sami people under changing fisheries conditions and the reassessment of protected habitat.
+This novel research will result in a publication detailing our findings, provide a springboard for additional research questions, and develop a framework to be used as a tool in promoting dialogue between researchers and stakeholders.

 University of New Hampshire